-Well-trained and well-equipped teachers are the best frontline response to improve children’s reading development.
-We know that critical inputs like English language arts standards, strong curricula, professional development, intervention, and data-driven decision-making are important components of our educational system.
+Well-trained, well-equipped, and well-supported PK-3 teachers are the best frontline response to improve children’s reading development.
+We know that critical inputs like English language arts standards, strong curricula, professional development, intervention, and data-driven decision-making are important components of our PK-3 educational system.
+Our review of high-quality experimental studies uncovered 10 drivers of effective reading instruction – evidence-based principles that can (and should) be used across curricula, interventions, and programs.
 The strategies we support in this area of focus have strong evidence of helping educators use these inputs and take actions proven to help children learn to read.
 When effectively used, these strategies can turbocharge Tier 1, 2, and 3 instruction across a variety of curricular and pedagogical approaches.

 One-on-one and small group tutoring by trained and supported adults is one of the few proven universal strategies to improve children’s reading.
 High-dosage tutoring – two to three sessions a week – is more effective.
 Even better is high-impact tutoring where at least 50% of the students served exceed expected baseline reading growth and more tutoring sessions lead to greater gains.
 We support a set of evidence-based and research-based tutoring models that are continuously evaluated to demonstrate impact.